What is KWT Mutual Aid?

 We stand for solidarity, not charity!

-The idea is simple: showing solidarity through our actions.
-Neighbors helping neighbors by pooling resources and supporting each others' needs.
+The idea is simple: we show solidarity through our actions and pool resources and support each others' needs.

 Our neighborhoods include immigrant communities that are often denied financial support from the city, state, and federal government, neighbors who have lost their jobs due to the pandemic and those living in vulnerable situations.

-KWT Mutual Aid partners with local groups, organizations, and volunteers to meet needs, from grocery shopping and delivery, to prescription pick-ups, well-being phone check-ins, support and guidance accessing government benefits, and providing emergency funds.
+We partner with local groups, organizations, and neighbors to meet community needs, from assisting in maintaining food resources like the KWT Fridge and Purple Pantries, to prescription pick-ups, well-being phone check-ins, translation, support and guidance accessing government benefits, and providing emergency funds.

-Anyone!
-We are not picky.
-Anyone who can offer help for a couple of hours per day or per week is welcome!
+Anyone can offer help, even for a couple of hours per day or per week!